general information

 peer review

 Scores from external referees and all MAP members are returned to the CICRA Grants Administrator, who calculates mean scores, ranks them, collates all comments and sends to the members of the Advisory panel prior to their annual meeting.
-At their annual meeting at least the top three ranked applications in each funding stream will be considered by the MAP (minimum 4 members).
-The Chair of the MAP makes the recommendation of the Panel to the Trustees for the final decision on which grants to fund.
+At their annual meeting at least the top three ranked applications in each funding stream will be considered by the MAP (minimum 6 members).
+The Chair of the MAP then makes the recommendation of the Panel to the Trustees for the final decision on which grants to fund.
 The Grants Administrator notifies the applicants of the outcome of the Trustees decisions and provides anonymised comments from the referees.